Cunningham Broadcasting: The 1999–2001 dispute

 In 1999, the FCC finally relaxed its ownership rules and allowed one company to own two stations in the same market starting in 2001.
 Ironically, this development brought the Sinclair-Glencairn arrangement to light for the first time.
 At the time, Glencairn was getting ready to buy Sullivan-owned KOKH-TV (channel 25) in Oklahoma City, Oklahoma, where Sinclair already owned KOCB (channel 34).
 When the FCC relaxed its rules, Sinclair simply replaced Glencairn as the buyer for KOKH.
 Glencairn then announced plans to sell five of its stations to Sinclair outright.

-This move led Jesse Jackson and others to file challenges to the proposed transactions.
+The move led Jesse Jackson and others to file challenges to the proposed transactions.
 In the course of subsequent hearings, it emerged that Edwards did not know how much debt Glencairn would assume when the deals were finalized.
 This led FCC Commissioner Michael Copps to question the deal's integrity, as well as Glencairn's decision-making process.
-It later emerged that Glencairn was to be paid for the proposed purchases with Sinclair stock, and that the Smiths controlled almost all of Glencairn's stock.
+It later emerged that Glencairn was to be paid for the proposed purchases with Sinclair stock and that the Smiths controlled almost all of Glencairn's stock.
 Eventually, the FCC placed a $40,000 fine against Sinclair for illegally controlling Glencairn.
 However, it took no further action, leading Copps to blast the decision as a backhanded endorsement of Sinclair's tactics.